Terminology #

 let i = 1 + 2

-if enteredDoorCode && passedRetinaScan { ... }Logic Explanation:
+if enteredDoorCode && passedRetinaScan { ... }Logic Breakdown:

-Concept Mapping: C# possesses these same three categories of operators; the basic classification is identical.
+Concept Mapping: C# also possesses these three categories of operators; the fundamental classification is identical.

 int i = 1 + 2;